AchoArnold/discount-for-student-dev/README.md

   * [NameCheap](https://namecheap.com/) [DISCOUNT] - One year SSL certificate (normally $9/year) via [Github Student Developer Pack](https://education.github.com/pack).
   * [Shodan](https://www.shodan.io/) [FREE / CREDIT] - Free upgrade (normally 49$) to gain full access to everything shodan has to offer + 100 Export credits.
 Simply use your academic email address when you signup.
+* [Cryptolens](https://app.cryptolens.io/user/githubstudent) [FREE] - License and sell your software securely.10 licenses and any number of end-users for free for students.
+* [Termius](https://termius.com/education) [FREE] - SSH client that works on desktop and mobile.
+Termius securely syncs data across all your devices.
+Free access to the Premium plan while you're a student.

 ## Software Modeling Tools